MicrosoftDocs/azure-ai-docs/articles/ai-services/encryption/cognitive-services-encryption-keys-portal.md

 - Only RSA and RSA-HSM keys of size 2048 are supported with Azure AI services encryption.
 For more information about keys, see **Key Vault keys** in [About Azure Key Vault keys, secrets and certificates](/azure/key-vault/general/about-keys-secrets-certificates).

 ### Enable your Azure AI Services resource's managed identity

+If connecting with Azure AI Services, or variants of Azure AI Services such as Azure OpenAI, you need to enable managed identity as a prerequisite for using customer-managed keys.

 1. Go to your Azure AI services resource.
 1. On the left, under **Resource Management**, select **Identity**.